mirmli22/mirmli22/README.md

 - 👋 Hi, I’m @mirmli22
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python

 <!---
 mirmli22/mirmli22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.